Ilona has worked as a tattoo artist for 15 years. She once had a studio in UK, now she is in Lithuania. She loves

 - Let's say you want a dragon tattoo.
 Type "dragon tattoo" into a search engine.
 This is only to see what other people have already done.
 If you do not want to copy someone else's tattoo, then do not type in word "tattoo."
-By just entering "dragon," you will see dragon artwork, statues, figurines, jewelery, and fantasy art.
+By just entering "dragon," you will see dragon artwork, statues, figurines, jewelry, and fantasy art.
 If you search "dragon drawing" or "dragon illustration," you'll find many different styles and designs.
 This is all great material to help you create your own unique dragon.

 - Let's say you want flowers.
 Be specific.
 What kind of flower tattoo?
 Search for images of particular flowers in specific colors.

 - Do not just print a thumbnail and ask your tattooist to work from that.
-Most of the time the quality of picture is too blurry and the detail will be lost.
+Most of the time, the quality of the picture is too blurry and the detail will be lost.

 - Take your research seriously, as the more thought and time you put in it, the more special your tattoo will feel to you.
-Do not think of what you should have, but rather what you want.
-No matter how old you are, you are doing tattoo for yourself, not your parents or friends.
+Do not think about what you should have, but rather what you want.
+No matter how old you are, you are getting the tattoo for yourself, not for your parents or friends.

 - Style is important, as we tattooists each have our own.
 Often, tattoo artists prefer one style to another.
 If you choose a tattoo artist based upon their style, then the best thing is to let them do what they like the most.
 However, you will still need to know what you want and give guidelines to your artist.

 Tattoo Drawing Styles